Evicting the senate

 The following videos were produced for HB2004, a 2017 Oregon bill to remove the statewide ban on rent control and end no-cause evictions.
 The video was used by Stable Homes for Oregon Families, a coalition of organizations spearheaded by the Community Alliance of Tenants.

 This story appears exclusively in Puntos De Fuga/Vanishing Points, a bilingual collection of works by Salvadoran writers and creators.
-While the U.S. printing has not been officially launched, you can order a copy in North America directly from Miami by emailing Kalina.
+Buy a copy here.

 In an era where protests as we established them are being made illegal, and political unrest is threatened by tyranical despots, what do we imagine we will do next?